Lialikelala/Image-Stitcher/README.md

+**Please note that a lot is subject to change as I am majorly rewriting the code to increase scalability to support future features and better BATCH implementation.
+Stay tuned!
+You can check the batch-feature branch for the most recent changes.**

 **ImageStitcher** is a very simple HTML & Javascript you can run from your browser.
 It lets you combine images together vertically for manhwa/comic scanlation usage.

 For example, if you have a bunch of images of a manhwa chapter ripped from a site that are too short, simply upload the images you want to combine together at the same time.
 The script will automatically combine them vertically into a longer panel.
 You can then download that produced image.